-What resulted, this Miso Pesto Ramen.
-It’s earthy and savory, yet bright and vibrant, plus it’s packed with wholesome ingredients.
+This Miso Pesto is earthy and savory, yet bright and vibrant, plus it’s packed with wholesome ingredients.
 To make it my own, I opted for dark leafy baby kale in addition to a hefty amount of cilantro and fresh lemon, olive (or avocado) oil, walnuts, and of course, miso.
-This pesto, tossed with ramen noodles (the good ones), then finished with perfectly grilled shrimp and toasted sesame seeds, makes for one helluva meal.
+This pesto, tossed with ramen noodles (the good ones), then finished with perfectly grilled shrimp (optional) and toasted sesame seeds, makes for one helluva meal.

 Anyway, you’d think I’d be a great meal prepper, I sound like I have the makings to be one.
 Plus, my meals usually consist of separately prepared foods that I just throw into a bowl, like roasted sweet potatoes and veggies, greens, a cooked grain of sorts, and an egg.

 But realistically, I’m not the best meal prepper.
 I don’t make hummus on Sundays, or whip up massive batches of roasted veggies and prepared salads.
 It just doesn’t happen.
 And because of that, I need to have an arsenal of go-to dinners that take very little time while also being meal-prep friendly, because I can be hopeful, right?
 And did I mention G hates leftovers?
 Yeah, that’s a big one.
 It kills me.
 But secretly I’m kind of OK with it, because I love leftovers.

 Anyway, this Miso Pesto Ramen is one of those recipes.
 It comes together uber quickly, but can also be prepped ahead, leaving just the cooking of the noodles and the shrimp for the night of.
 To add fuel to this glorious weeknight-dinner-fire, the pesto freezes well, which means on any given night, dinner is just minutes away.